Reptilian Behavior In Humans.

-In the intricate tapestry of the human brain, there exists a primal force that traces its origins back to our reptilian ancestors.
 Often referred to as the “lizard brain” or the “reptilian brain,” this ancient structure plays a crucial role in shaping human behavior.

-In this article, we delve into the depths of the reptilian brain, exploring its influence on our actions and reactions.
+This article delves into the depths of the reptilian brain, exploring its influence on our actions and reactions.

 (Disclaimer: This article is for informational purposes only.
 It is not meant to treat or diagnose anyone.)

-Reptilian Brain
+Reptilian Brain In Humans

-Are There Reptilian Trait behavior in Humans?
+Are There Reptilian Trait Behavior in Humans?
 This article discusses the R-Complex and how humans exhibit reptilian behavior.
 We have a body, but where is the user manual?

 I started my personal growth journey in 1997, and the first area I studied was psychology and the mind.